LinnHtetAung87/old-phone-project/README.md

 Use spaces to finalize a letter before entering another

 # 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT license](https://opensource.org/licenses/MIT).

 # ✍️ Author
 Your Name - Linn Htet Aung